 There are restaurants of all varieties all over the country offering such food as pounded yam, rice & beans, Jollof and fried rice etc. Although there are self-service cafes, mainly in department stores, most restaurants have table service.

 Alcohol is not expensive, and larger hotels and clubs have bars and cocktail lounges.
 To enjoy Nigerian traditional food such as pounded yam, yam flour, meat stew etc, it is advisable to visit the local restaurants where these food are being served.

 While the fast food industry is facing a period of recession in Europe and the United States, in Nigeria it is an entirely different situation.
 Food outlets are springing up like mushrooms in every nook and cranny of the country’s major cities.

 Fast food outlets such as Mr Bigg’s – Nigeria’s version of McDonalds, Tantalizers, Tastee Fried Chicken – Nigeria’s version of KFC, and many others are all over the country.

 These fast food outlets sell meat pie, scotch eggs, sugared doughnut, fried chicken, hamburgers, Nigerian delicacies and soft drinks.
 Global food brands such as KFC, Nando’s, Domino’s Pizza and others are also tasting success with chain restaurants across the country.

 Both a feast for the eye and a sensation to the palate, most of the hotel restaurants in Nigerian cities offer delicious European and other foreign dishes.
 You will experience a sublime food and wine experience that finds its fitting complement in the luxurious elegance of Nigerian hotels.

 You can also dine on traditional Nigerian cuisine at most of the hotels.
-There are lots of Chinese restaurants, Indian restaurants, Italian, English, French and German restaurants all over the major cities.
+There are Chinese restaurants, Indian restaurants, Italian, English, French and German restaurants are also all over the major cities.